Osteopetrosis: Malignant infantile osteopetrosis

 Autosomal recessive osteopetrosis (ARO), also known as malignant infantile osteopetrosis or infantile malignant osteopetrosis (IMO), is a rare type of skeletal dysplasia characterized by a distinct radiographic pattern of overall increased density of the bones with fundamental involvement of the medullary portion.
 Infantile osteopetrosis typically manifests in infancy.
 Diagnosis is principally based on clinical and radiographic evaluation, confirmed by gene analysis where applicable.
 As a result of medullary canal obliteration and bony expansion, grave pancytopenia, cranial nerve compression, and pathologic fractures may ensue.
 The prognosis is poor if untreated.
 The classic radiographic features include endobone or "bone-within-bone" appearance in the spine, pelvis and proximal femora, upper limbs, and short tubular bones of the hand.
-Additionally, there is the Erlenmeyer flask deformity type 2 which is characterized by the absence of normal diaphysial metaphysical modeling of the distal femora with abnormal radiographic appearance of trabecular bone and alternating radiolucent metaphyseal bands.
+Additionally, there is the Erlenmeyer flask deformity type 2 which is characterized by the absence of normal diaphyseal metaphysical modeling of the distal femora with abnormal radiographic appearance of trabecular bone and alternating radiolucent metaphyseal bands.

 The precise and early diagnosis of infantile osteopetrosis is important for management of complications, genetic counselling, and timely institution of appropriate treatment, namely hematopoietic stem cell transplantation (HSCT), which offers a satisfactory treatment modality for a considerable percentage of infantile osteopetrosis.
 Amelioration of radiographic bone lesions after HSCT in infantile osteopetrosis has been proposed as an important indicator of success of the therapy.
 A few publications with limited study participants have demonstrated the resolution of skeletal radiographic pathology following HSCT.

 Adult osteopetrosis

-Autosomal dominant osteopetrosis (ADO) is also known as Albers-Schonberg disease.
+Autosomal dominant osteopetrosis (ADO) is also known as Albers-Schönberg disease.
 Most do not know they have this disorder because most individuals do not show any symptoms.
-However, the ones that do show symptoms will typically have a curvature of the spine (scoliosis), and multiple bone fractures.
+However, those who do show symptoms will typically have a curvature of the spine (scoliosis) and multiple bone fractures.
 There are two types of adult osteopetrosis based on the basis of radiographic, biochemical, and clinical features.

 Many patients will have bone pains.
 The defects are very common and include neuropathies due to cranial nerve entrapment, osteoarthritis, and carpal tunnel syndrome.
 About 40% of patients will experience recurrent fractures of their bones.
 10% of patients will have osteomyelitis of the mandible.